bitcoin-dot-org/Bitcoin.org/en/full-node.md

 ### Mac OS X Yosemite 10.10.x

-*Instructions for Bitcoin Core 0.14.2 on Mac OS X Yosemite*
+*Instructions for Bitcoin Core 0.14.2 and Higher on Mac OS X Yosemite*

 Go to the [Bitcoin Core download page](/en/download) and verify you have made a secure connection to the server.